Manifesto Title

 The Intersection of Art and Science: From the Moon to the Page

-The "Bricolage Exploration - Space Project" reflects the tension between analog processes and futuristic aspirations.
-This series celebrates the resourcefulness and imagination behind humanity’s cosmic ambitions while grounding them in humble, handcrafted tools and materials.
+The "Bricolage Exploration – Space Project" reflects the tension between analog processes and futuristic aspirations.
+This series celebrates the resourcefulness and imagination behind humanity’s cosmic ambitions, grounded in humble, handcrafted tools and materials.

-Analog processes meet futuristic visions, cosmic dreams meet improvised tools, celebrating the layman’s innovative resourcefulness.
-Bricolage rovers, tintypes of rocks, and scribbled diagrams remind us that progress emerges from the dance of resourcefulness and aspiration.
+Analog processes meet futuristic visions, cosmic dreams converge with improvised tools, and bricolage rovers alongside tintypes and scribbled diagrams remind us that progress emerges from creative resourcefulness.

-This series invites viewers to consider the nature of exploration—whether driven by science, curiosity, or the stories we create about the unknown.
-It blurs the boundaries between art and science, asking: What does it mean to venture into the cosmos with handcrafted dreams?
+This project invites you to reconsider the nature of exploration—whether driven by science, curiosity, or the stories we craft about the unknown.

 Please download the proposal here.